Kudaraidee/multiminer/README.md

     make -j 4
     ```

-4. Your a.multiminer.exe file should be available in the build folder.
+4. Your multiminer.exe file should be available in the build folder.

 Linux Building Process
 ---------------------